 Offering local pick-up options gives customers a way to get to their package, rather than waiting for their package to get to them.
-While this option is typically only viable in larger cities or for businesses that have brick-and-mortar or B2B locations, in-store pickup or pickup at a carrier storefront (such as an Australia Post location) can ease customer frustrations.
+While this option is typically only viable in larger cities or for businesses that have brick-and-mortar or B2B locations, in-store pickup or pickup at a carrier storefront (such as a FedEx or UPS location) can ease customer frustrations.

 Monitor your entire supply chain, regularly